-The Board of Advisors is a group of individuals with content expertise in science, theology, pastoral care, Christian education and other fields of relevance to the vision and mission of BioLogos.
-The Advisors agree to meet once a year to provide wisdom to the leadership team.
+The Advisory Council is a group of individuals with content expertise in science, theology, pastoral care, Christian education and other fields of relevance to the vision and mission of BioLogos.
+The advisors agree to meet once a year to provide wisdom to the leadership team.

-Denis Alexander directs the Faraday Institute for Science and Religion at St. Edmund’s College, Cambridge, where he was elected a fellow in 1998.
+Denis Alexander is the Emeritus Director of The Faraday Institute for Science and Religion at St. Edmund’s College, Cambridge, where he is a Fellow.
 He has spent the past 40 years in the biological research community.
-Since 1992 he has been editor of the journal Science & Christian Belief.
+He currently serves as an Executive Committee member of the International Society for Science and Religion.Read Full Bio Blog articles by Denis Alexander

 Ross Hastings is the associate professor of pastoral theology at Regent College in Vancouver, B.C.
 He teaches in the areas of theology, preaching, the theology and spirituality of mission, science and Trinitarian theology, and ethics.